 The process for projects in Federal waters is considerably more complicated than for projects in state waters.
-In August 2009, FERC and MMS clarified the rules for applying for a license on the outer continental shelf (OCS).
+In August 2009, FERC and the Minerals Management Service (which later became BOEM and other agencies) clarified the rules for applying for a license on the outer continental shelf (OCS).
 (For agency purposes, the OCS equals Federal waters).
-MMS has jurisdiction to issue leases on the OCS for hydrokinetic projects, and FERC has jurisdiction to issue licenses for these same projects.
+BOEM has jurisdiction to issue leases on the OCS for hydrokinetic projects, and FERC has jurisdiction to issue licenses for these same projects.
 Leases are generally for 25 years, but may be extended.

 A single PowerBuoy (Ocean Power Technologies).
 Similar technology has been proposed for projects off Coos Bay, and Reedsport, OR; San Luis Obispo, and Mendocino, CA.

 An example array of PowerBuoys (Ocean Power Technologies)

 AquaBuOY (Finavera); similar technology was proposed for the Makah Bay project.